 He added that he’s very optimistic about the FAA’s new Part 107 rules for commercial drones making the use much more obtainable for companies looking to leverage the potential of drones on construction sites.
 One has to wonder if drones in general are on the path to becoming less of a luxury and more of a standard tool in every company’s toolbox.
 If you ask Cupp, Gilbertson or any of their colleagues, the answer is a resounding, “Absolutely.”

-Want to put the eBee to the test on your next project?
+Want to put UAV solutions to the test on your next project?
 Contact the RDO Integrated Controls team.